Obama slams Trump at Biden rally, warns voters ‘we can’t be complacent'

 With Trump out of the White House, “you might be able to have a Thanksgiving dinner without an argument," Obama told the crowd.
 "You’ll be able to go about your lives knowing that the president is not going to retweet conspiracy theories about secret cabals running the world or that Navy Seals didn’t actually kill Bin Laden.
 Think about that.
 The president of the United States retweeted that.
 Imagine.”

 The former president's remarks at a socially distanced drive-in car rally held at Citizens Bank Park, Philadelphia’s major league baseball stadium, targeted his successor's demeanor as president, how and to whom he pays taxes and how he has handled the coronavirus pandemic.
-The rally was the last of three campaign stops Obama made in the crucial battleground state.
+The rally was the last of three campaign stops Obama made in the crucial battleground state of Pennsylvania.

 TRUMP TAKES AIM AT FAMILIAR TARGET: OBAMA